zoepepper/scalajs-jsjoda/README.md

 * Limited to `IsoChronology` (no support for Hijrah, Japanese, Minguo or ThaiBuddhist chronologies).
 * No `OffsetTime`/`OffsetDateTime` support.
 * No `Locale` support.
-* No IANA timezone support. `js-joda` supports this since version `1.3` (https://github.com/js-joda/js-joda/issues/32) through the [js-joda-timezone](https://github.com/js-joda/js-joda-timezone) project.
-We will add support for this as soon as time permits.